 Program Transition Details

-Goldfarb School of Nursing at Barnes-Jewish College’s nurse anesthesia program has received approval from the Council on Accreditation of Nurse Anesthesia Educational Programs to offer a Doctor of Nursing Practice Degree pending approval in May, 2019.
-The nurse anesthesia program plans to enroll its first doctoral cohort of students in January, 2020.
+Goldfarb School of Nursing at Barnes-Jewish College’s nurse anesthesia program has received approval from the Council on Accreditation of Nurse Anesthesia Educational Programs to offer a Doctor of Nursing Practice degree.
+The nurse anesthesia program will enroll its first doctoral cohort of students in January, 2020.

-The application deadline for the first DNP cohort will be June 1, 2019 with interviews held on July 18 and July 19, 2019.
-The cohort for the first DNP program will then start in January, 2020.
+The application deadline for the next DNP cohort is March 1, 2020 with interviews held on April 23 - 24, 2020.
 Further information regarding this transition may be obtained by contacting Rebecca Boettcher, doctoral programs officer, at Rebecca.Boettcher@BarnesJewishCollege.edu.